Life of Pi: Reception

 Brian Bethune of Maclean's describes Life of Pi as a "head-scratching combination of dense religious allegory, zoological lore and enthralling adventure tale, written with warmth and grace".
 Master Plots suggested that the "central themes of Life of Pi concern religion and human faith in God".

 Reutter said, "So believable is Pi's story telling that readers will be amazed."
 Gregory Stephens added that it "achieves something more quietly spectacular."
-Smith stated that there was "no bamboozlement here."
+Jean Smith stated that there was "no bamboozlement here."
 Gary Krist of The New York Times praised the book, but added that at times Martel "pushes the didactic agenda of his story too hard."

 In 2010, U.S. President Barack Obama wrote a letter directly to Martel, describing Life of Pi as "an elegant proof of God, and the power of storytelling."

 Adaptations

 Illustrated edition

 The first edition of Life of Pi was illustrated by Andy Bridge.
 In October 2005, a worldwide competition was launched to find an artist to illustrate Life of Pi.
 The competition was run by Scottish publisher Canongate Books and UK newspaper The Times, as well as Australian newspaper The Age and Canadian newspaper The Globe and Mail.
 Croatian artist Tomislav Torjanac was chosen as the illustrator for the new edition, which was published in September 2007.